zew/go-questionnaire/static/js/validation.md

 ## Default validation

 HTML5 provides some practical features for input validation.

+These features are highly idiosyncratic.
 Let's discuss them.

-* Positioning and sizing of the bubble messages do not overflow the page contents.
-This is a big advantage.
+Following image shows a default validation error;
+a bubble message appears in German, saying
+`Value must be greater or equal 2000`.

 ![no-overflow](validation-01.jpg)

+<div style='page-break-before:always;'></div>

 * Visual appearance of the bubble messages cannot be influenced at all.